By: Eric Reiher, Head of Algorithms and Triathlete

-Endurance Zone (blue in chart): This means training at a low-intensity, where you are comfortable in your breathing.
+Endurance Zone (blue): This means training at a low-intensity, where you are comfortable in your breathing.
 This is the best zone to increase overall endurance, maintain speed and burn fat.
 A runner should ideally spend 80 percent of their training in this zone.

-Race Zone (green in chart): This means training at a moderate-intensity, where you are able to talk, but not for long.
+Race Zone (green): This means training at a moderate-intensity, where you are able to talk, but not for long.
 While this is an optimal race pace zone, it is best to avoid in training in order to avoid fatigue and injuries.
 Save your efforts for the Peak Zone, where your improvement will be greater.

-Peak Zone (pink in chart): This means training at a high-intensity, where you are gasping for air.
-This is the best zone to adapt your body and muscles for faster running, but is only beneficial in small doses.
+Peak Zone (pink): This means training at a high-intensity, where you are gasping for air.
+This is the best zone to adapt your body and muscles for faster running but is only beneficial in small doses.
 Aim to spend 20 percent of your overall training in this zone, but remember to pair it with the other 80 percent of heavy endurance running and ample recovery.

 FIND THE CHAMPION IN YOU